collective/collective.collectionfilter/README.rst

 Compatibility
 -------------

+- Version 5.x is compatible with Plone 6.x+
-Version 4.x is compatible with Plone 5.2+ and 6.x
+- Version 4.x is compatible with Plone 5.2+
-Version 3.x is compatible with Plone 5.0.x and 5.1.x
+- Version 3.x is compatible with Plone 5.0.x and 5.1.x

 If your theme doesn't work well with AJAX loading this can be overridden in the registery or via diazo.